jays31/donor/README.md

 # Assignment 4 (Amirul Sunesara B00813456)

+## Features
+There were two features choosed in assignment 3
+1) Dashboard.
+2) Reports: (View report and download). \

+In assignment 4, for back-end implementation, report feature is selected.

-## View Report and Download Feature
+## Feature Completeness

+The report feature provides user with a mechanism to view report and download.
+User can view report by specifying 'from date' and 'to date' then pressing view report button.
+User can either choose to view inventory report or reservation report between these two dates.
+Once user viewed the choosen report, user will then able to download this report.

+All functions specified above are implemented including form validation and validation messages.

 ----
 ## Deployment Description
-The application is hosted on bluenose with following URL
+The application is based on Node.js hosted on bluenose with following URL
 > http://129.173.22.35:20011/

 ----